 God forbid anyone told me they were falling for me or gave me too much attention, they never heard from me again.

 I never really understood why certain men were fascinated by me.
 I’m not talking about those that wanted to destroy an inner piece of me, you know, by taking advantage of the fact that I was easy.
 And that’s the thing I was easy, given the right time and moment, you could have had me like candy, I had a very distorted sense of self.
 I fascinated this certain type of man who saw a deep value in me that I didn’t see in myself and keeping me was the trickiest part none of them succeeded in.
-I always found myself attracted to men who were no good for me and resembled the energy and persona of my abusive ex boyfriend.
+I always found myself attracted to men who were no good for me and resembled the energy and persona of my abusive ex-boyfriend I was in a relationship with.
 The good ones never stood a chance, they made me uncomfortable.